 Pediatric therapists help infants, children and families reach maximum function while at home, school and in the community.
 A variety of therapy options are available to ensure your child receives exactly the care they need.

-Physical therapy examines a child’s gross motor skills to evaluate their balance, mobility, motion, posture, strength and transitions.
+Physical therapy examines a child’s balance, mobility, motion, posture, strength and transitions.

 What physical therapy can help with: